MissingMaps/partners/app/_partner/aws.md

   - awstechweek

 tm-projects:
-  - id: 8765
+  - id: 8975
-    desc: "HOT has been requested to map areas in Botswana susceptible to, or identified as impacted, by the COVID-19 outbreak.
-Please join our global effort to help control this disease by mapping on this project."
+    desc: "Educate Girls are supporting 1.6 million girls in rural India to gain access to education, and you can help them by mapping villages in rural India."

 ---